Safety & Reporting

 Suicide and Self-Harm

-- Sharing explicit descriptions, graphic images, or videos depicting suicide or acts of self-harm.
+- Instructions, explicit descriptions, graphic images, or videos depicting suicide or acts of self-harm

 Exceptions may include content clearly shared for the purpose of support, awareness, or recovery when handled responsibly.